School of Bioscience

 The School of Bioscience conducts research and education of a high international standard.
 We have well-developed forms of collaboration between education, research, the business community and society on both a national as well as an international level.
 The school aims to be a national node within the Life Sciences.

-The School of Bioscience is divided into three divisions: The Division for Bioinformatics and Ecology, The Division for Cognitive Neuroscience and Philosophy and The Division for Molecular Biology.
+The School of Bioscience is divided into two divisions: The Division for Biology and Bioinformatics and The Division for Cognitive Neuroscience and Philosophy.

 Approximately 1400 students are connected to the School of Bioscience's programs and courses.
 Altogether, we have 13 educational programs at both undergraduate and advanced levels.